vincenthouillon/grandpy_bot/README.md

 ## Deployment

-This project will have to be deployed on [Heroku]('https://www.heroku.com/').
+This project is visible on [Heroku](https://hv-grandpy.herokuapp.com/).

 ## Built With